DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
 - **Frequency analysis**: form of cryptanalys that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
-- **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
 - 🍮**An initialization vector (IV)** is a random bit string (a nonce) that is the same length as the block size that is XORed with the message.
 IVs are used to create a unique ciphertext every time the same message is encrypted with the same key.
     - An Initialization Vector (IV) is a random value used with a key to encrypt or decrypt data.
 The IV is used to reduce the likelihood of the same plaintext patterns being found in the ciphertext.
 One of the reasons Wired Equivalent Privacy (WEP) was weak was because it used a short (24-bit) and predictable IV.
 This caused the same IV to be used multiple times throughout the stream, allowing attackers to find patterns between messages using the same IV.
     - The IV does not change the key length in any way.
 The purpose is to solely hide patterns found within the plaintext so that they are not exposed in the ciphertext.